 - copy/paste the keys into the fmESignature Link (DocuSign Edition) Setup screen

-We have a short video demonstrating the setup of the DocuSign Sandbox and creating a new API integration – check out the videos page to view this video.
+We have a short video demonstrating the setup of the DocuSign Sandbox and creating a new API integration – check out the videos page to view this video (YouTube link).
 The DocuSign Getting Started guide also has details on creating your first API integration.

 Once you’ve created your free Developer Sandbox Account you need to first create the Integration Key that you will use with the fmESignature Link file.
 We recommend having the fmESignature Link file open at the same time on the Setup screen so you can copy/paste keys from your Sandbox account directly to FileMaker:

-After you have logged in to your Sandbox account select Go To Admin from the profile menu in the top right hand corner:
+After you have logged in to your Sandbox account select Settings from the navigation menu across the top:

-On the lower left side of the Admin Console select API and Keys to create a new set of API keys.
-The API Account ID will be generated automatically by DocuSign.
-Copy and paste this into the API Account ID field in the Sandbox Preferences
+On the lower left side of the Admin Console select API and Keys to view your existing API apps and create a new set of API keys.

 First enter an App Name to use for your integration and click the Add button to see the rest of your integration settings:

 Integration Key: this is generated automatically by DocuSign.
-Copy and paste this into the Integrator Key field in the Sandbox Preferences
+Copy and paste this into the Integration Key field in the Sandbox Preferences

 Authentication: select Authorization Code Grant (should already be set as the default)